-The application seeks to contravene the height of buildings development standard applying to the site.
-This development standard prescribes a maximum building height of 5m from existing natural ground level.
-The proposed development has a maximum height of 6.256m, thereby contravening the standard by 1.256m or 25.1%.
+The proposed development will contravene the height of buildings development standard which applies under clause 4.3 of Appendix 5 of the Growth Centre SEPP.
+The height of buildings development standard limits buildings to a maximum height of 5m from existing ground level.
+The proposed development is 5.759m in height, breaching the development standard by 759cm and 15.18%.

-Pursuant to clause 4.6(3) of Appendix 5 - Growth Centres SEPP, the applicant has provided a written request seeking to justify the contravention of the development standard for the following reasons:
+Pursuant to clause 4.6(3) of Appendix 5 - Growth Centres SEPP, the applicant has provided a written request justifying contravention of the development standard for the following reasons:

-- Compliance with the 5m height of buildings standard would detract from the design of the single storey dwelling and the overall streetscape; - The height contravention will not impact on views and vistas from Oran Park House: - The development contravention allows for a single storey dwelling with the appropriate roof form and pitch; - The development contravention does not impact the intended type, or character of the desired development rather, aligns with the intended development of a single storey dwelling with appropriately pitched roof.
-The objectives and intent of built form surrounding Oran Park House will therefore be preserved; - The development contravention facilitates orderly and proper delivery of development as intended by the DCP.
-The contravention will have no significant environmental impact; and - The request also demonstrates that relevant tests established in the Land and Environment Court (as set out in the Department's 2011 guideline for varying development standards) can be met: - The objectives of the standard and the R2 Low Density Residential zone are achieved notwithstanding non-compliance with the standard.
+- Compliance with the 5m height standard would detract from the design of the single storey dwelling and the overall streetscape; - The development contravention will not impact on views and vistas from Oran Park House; - The development contravention allows for a single storey dwelling with the appropriate roof form and pitch.
+The development contravention does not impact the intended type, or character of the desired development rather, aligns with the intended development of single storey dwellings; - The development contravention facilitates orderly and proper delivery of development as intended by the DCP; - The request also demonstrates that relevant tests established in the Land and Environment Court (as set out in the Department's 2011 guideline for varying development standards) can be met: - The objectives of the standard and the R2 Low Density Residential zone are achieved notwithstanding non-compliance with the standard.
 A single storey detached dwelling which meets combined design requirements of setbacks, floor space ratio, and hipped roof forms ensures there are no significant adverse impacts.
-The objectives and intent of built form surrounding Oran Park House will be preserved. - If compliance was required the underlying objectives would be thwarted as the 5m height limit would not allow for a dwelling design as intended in the heritage curtilage, consistent with the DCP controls and heritage guidelines. - Compliance with the 5m maximum building height would be unreasonable and detrimental to the current environmental character of the site and surrounds.
+The objectives and intent of built form surrounding Oran Park House will be preserved. - If compliance was required, the underlying objectives would be thwarted as the 5m height limit would not allow for a dwelling design as intended in the heritage curtilage, consistent with the DCP controls and heritage guidelines. - Compliance with the 5m maximum building height would be unreasonable and detrimental to the current environmental character of the site and surrounds.
 The dwelling is consistent with the intended outcome for residential land surrounding Oran Park House with simple hipped and/or gabled roof forms of at least 22.5 degrees.